binerogroup/documentation/_sources/networking/network/openstack-terminal-client.rst.txt

 Create a network
 ----------------

-To create a :doc:`network <index>` using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`
+To create a :doc:`network <index>` by using the :doc:`/getting-started/managing-your-cloud/openstack-terminal-client`

 - Run ``openstack availability zone list --network --long``, this will give you the current availability zones for routers and networking.
 Save this for following step.